automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Brachyceratops.md

 # Brachyceratops
-## Description: A little-known ceratopsian from North America.
+## A little-known ceratopsian from North America.